nd-nuclear-theory/mcscript-ncci/docs/examples/README.md

     Usage: qsubm --here mfdn08

     We use tb-10 as the smallest available set of files.
+These are not provided in `mcscript-ncci/docs/examples`.

 runmfdn09: general truncation direct run with MFDn v15